Ntrakiyski/loopy/README.md

-Of course.
-A great project deserves a great README.
-This file is crucial for you to remember how to set it up in the future and for anyone else who might see the project.

-Here is a comprehensive, professional README file tailored specifically to your project.

-**Action:**
-Copy the entire content below and paste it into the `README.md` file at the root of your project.

----

 # Spotify Segment Looper

 A web application that allows users to select any Spotify track, define a precise start and end time (down to the millisecond), and listen to that segment loop seamlessly and indefinitely.
 Built with Next.js, the Spotify Web Playback SDK, and a modern UI powered by Shadcn UI.